pnp/pnpcore/docs/using-the-sdk/admin-sharepoint-apps.md

 await app.UpgradeAsync();
 ```

+> [!Important]
-> ***Important.*** Upgrade operation is context-specific.
+> Upgrade operation is context-specific.
 It means that you should use the `PnPContext` instance from the corresponding site to upgrade the app on that site.

 ### Uninstall an app